 The GHA may conduct an emergency inspection without advance notice when there is reasonable cause to believe that an emergency exists.
-If no one is present at the time of the inspection, GHA will leave a written statement showing the date, time and purpose of the inspection.
+The person(s) that enters the unit will leave a written notice to the resident that indicates the date and time the unit was entered and the reason why it was necessary to enter the unit.